-The Holidays page is used to define holidays by specific date.
-Once defined, they are listed in the Days Covered drop-down list in the Standard Hours tab of the Coverage Schedules (page 67) page.
+The Holidays page is used to define holidays by specific future date.
+Once defined, all future dates are listed in the Days Covered drop-down list in the Standard Hours tab of the Coverage Schedules (page 62) page.
 You can change the date of each holiday at any time-for example, at the beginning of each year-without having to reapply them to your coverage schedules.